oelmekki/pgrebase/README.md

 PgRebase is a tool that allows you to easily handle your postgres codebase for functions, triggers and views.

-> Note: this is a in progress project, see the TODO section at the end
-> of this page to see what is actually implemented

 ## Why